Nathnaelc/Nathnael/README.md

-- 👋 Hi, I’m @Nathnaelc
+- 👋 Hi, I’m @Nathnael
-- 👀 I’m interested in problem focused design thinking and using programming to design feasible solution
+- 👀 I’m interested in problem focused design thinking and using programming to design feasible solutions
 - 🌱 I’m currently learning a computer science at Minerva university
 - 📫 How to reach me - LinkedIn profile(www.linkedin.com/in/nathanseasn), work email(nathnaelc@uni.minerva.edu)
 <!---